pojntfx/networked-linux-memsync/docs/main.md

 As mentioned before, `mmap` allows mapping a memory region to a file.
 Similarly to how we used a region registered with `userfaultfd` before to store the state or application that is being migrated, we can use this region to do the same.
 Because the region is linked to a file, when writes happen to the region, they will also be written to the corresponding file.
 If we're able to detect these writes and copy the changes to the destination host, we can use this setup to implement a pre-copy migration system.

-While writes done to a `mmap`ed region are eventually being written back to the underlying file, this is not the case immediately, since the kernel still uses caching on an `mmap`ed region in order to speed up reads/writes.
+While writes done to a `mmap`ed region are eventually being written back to the underlying file, this is not the case immediately, since the kernel still uses caching on a `mmap`ed region in order to speed up reads/writes.
 As a workaround, we can use the `msync` syscall, which works similarly to the `sync` syscall by flushing any remaining changes from the cache to the backing file.

 \newpage{}